 As the first step of a proper trademark registration, you need to conduct a trademark search to ensure there are not any bands with a similar name already in existence.
 There may be a band out there that you haven’t heard of, or that isn’t popular in your area – but you still may be infringing on their mark if your name is identical or similar.
 Federal trademarks give nationwide protection of a mark, so even a small, regional band may be protected in your area if they have a federal trademark registration.
 Band names are notoriously difficult to research due to the many changes in spelling and other formatting that groups may use, which can cause a mark to be confusingly similar to yours even if they’re not completely identical.
 A trademark attorney will have access to research tools that can locate any such type of existing identical or similar mark so that you can have reasonable confidence that your name is unlikely to be considered “infringing.”

-Reason #2: Ensuring National Protection of Your Band Name
+Reason #2: Obtaining National Trademark Protection of Your Band Name

 As I mentioned, federal trademarks give national protection to band names and musical performers, and any merchandise they might sell.
 In the case of bands that are only well-known regionally, they may not think that they need national protection just yet.
 But in cases where bands may sign with a major label or begin touring nationally, confusing cases of priority of usage of a band name may occur.
 A registered trademark can help solve that confusion by establishing a concrete, legally proven date of priority usage for your name.
 Trademark registration is a case of “the earlier, the better,” in order to give yourself the broadest time period of protection.
 Remember: just because you aren’t yet nationally popular doesn’t mean that you don’t need federal trademark protection.
 For instance, if you have a website and sell t-shirts or other goods through it, you are likely engaging in interstate commerce, and you’ll need federal trademark protection.
 Regardless, even if you remain only regionally popular for an extended amount of time and thus aren’t on another, identically-named band’s radar, it may be difficult for you to prove priority usage if you do expand nationally, without a registered mark.